Configuring the Database Monitoring Agent

 Click the Add button to add a SQL Azure Database to monitor.
 Provide one entry per SQL Database.
 Each entry appears as a Resource in Monitor Views.

-Add a new Azure SQL Database configuration
+Example: Add Azure SQL Database monitoring configuration.

 Configure the added server

-Configure the added Azure SQL server
+Next, configure the added Azure SQL server:

 Click the Accordion to expand the content.